-In Nicaragua, we started buying green coffee from local markets, roasting it on the stove, and making cold brew.
+Over the course of nine months, we travelled through Africa, Europe, and made our way to the Pacific coast of Nicaragua.
+We started buying green coffee from local markets and roasting it on the stove.
 For two coffee-lovers, it was a dream come true.
-We played with different roasts and created drinks using simple ingredients.
+We played with different recipes and created drinks using simple, raw ingredients.
 The results were delicious.

 Out of the kitchen and into coffee country.

-Good Trip Coffee sets forth.
+Good Trip sets forth.

 Angela & Andrew